Mercury Monterey: 1969–1974

-For 1969, the Mercury model line underwent a significant revision, with the Montclair repackaged as the Monterey Custom trim level.
-An all-new chassis made its debut; sedans were based on a 124-inch wheelbase, Monterey station wagons used a 121-inch wheelbase (alongside Ford station wagons and sedans).
-Following the expansion of the Marquis to a full model range, the Monterey was the base-trim model range, offered as a two-door hardtop, two-door convertible, four-door sedan, four-door hardtop.
-In another revision, Mercury station wagons were no longer a separate model range, with the Mercury Commuter renamed the Monterey station wagon.
-While the trim package was similar to the mid-level Ford Country Sedan the Monterey station wagon didn't have a similar trim package nameplate, the simulated woodgrain body panels or concealed headlights like the more upscale Colony Park and continued the appearance until the Monterey nameplate was retired in 1975.

-More rounded in styling than the previous generation, the Monterey and Monterey Custom were distinguished from the Marquis by their lack of hidden headlights, differing from Fords in grille and taillamp styling.
+For 1969, Mercury debuted an all-new generation of its full-size line, with sedans moving to a 124-inch wheelbase (station wagons, 121 inches).
+The division also made several branding changes, paring its full-size range to the Marquis (completely replacing the Park Lane, expanding to a full model range) and the Monterey (a renamed Monterey Custom replacing the Montclair); in another revision, the Monterey station wagon dropped its Commuter name (the Marquis Colony Park remained).
+More rounded in its exterior design than the previous generation, the Monterey and Monterey Custom were distinguished from the Marquis by their lack of hidden headlights, differing from Fords in grille and taillamp styling.

 For 1970, the grille underwent a further revision and wider taillamps were introduced to better differentiate the Monterey from its Ford counterparts.

 In 1971, the Mercury full-size model range underwent an exterior restyling.
 While retaining the roofline shared with Ford, the Monterey adopted design elements similar to the larger Lincoln Continental, included its wide-pointing grille and taillamps.
 In a major change, Ford and Mercury introduced "pillarless hardtops", using frameless door glass on both hardtops and four-door sedans; vent windows were discontinued.
 Redesigned door handles no longer protruded from the exterior; rear fender skirts were standardized on all full-size Mercury sedans except the base-trim Monterey.
-The Monterey and Marquis convertibles were discontinued for 1971, leaving the Cougar as the sole Mercury convertible.
+The Monterey and Marquis convertibles were discontinued at the end of the 1970 model year (two years before Ford's full-size convertible), leaving the Cougar as the sole Mercury convertible.

 For 1972, the Monterey underwent minor exterior revisions, replacing the full-width horizontal grille for an egg-crate style design.
 In line with federal regulations, front seatbelt warning buzzers were introduced.
 For the first time, an automatic transmission was standard, along with power steering and power brakes.

 For 1973, the full-size Mercury line underwent an exterior redesign, adapting to the introduction of federally mandated 5 mph bumpers.
 Along with slightly more angular styling, the Monterey adapted much of the front fascia of the Ford Galaxie, distinguished largely by a centered eggcrate grille, with fender skirts becoming an option.
 For 1974, the Monterey saw a revision to its grille and headlight trim.

-For 1975, Mercury discontinued the Monterey, consolidating its full-size range down to the Marquis.
-The same year, the Grand Marquis was introduced as a sub-model, becoming a distinct model range in 1983.
+For 1975, Mercury discontinued the Monterey (in line with Ford retiring the Galaxie), consolidating its full-size range down to the Marquis.
+The same year, the Grand Marquis sub-model was introduced as a flagship, becoming a distinct model range for 1983.

-Approximately 7,850,000 full-size Fords and Mercurys were sold over 1969–78; this makes it the second best selling Ford automobile platform after the Ford Model T.